A Statistical Learning Perspective on Semi-dual Adversarial Neural Optimal Transport Solvers: Experimental Illustrations

 \subsection{Experiment on the Estimation Error}

 {Below we study the effects of the estimation error coming from the limited number of data samples available for training.
 For this purpose, we use the same neural network architecture for potential $\varphi$ which was used for the ground-truth potential $\varphi^*$ in the benchmark.
 It allows us to assume that the outer approximation error \eqref{def:e_a_out} is arbitrarily small.
-Then, for fixed parametrization of OT maps $T_{\omega}$, the generalization error \eqref{main-thm-ineq} reduces to estimation error (up to additive constant).

-\\ \textbf{Details.} We consider distributions of dimension $D\!\!=\!\!2,4$ and OT solver with the quadratic cost \( c(x, y) \!\!=\!\! \|x \!- \!y\|_2^2 \).
-To show the dependence of the convergence rates on the number of available empirical samples $N,M$, we randomly select different numbers of samples (from $10^2$ to $2 \cdot 10^4$) from the source, target datasets, and train OT solver using these samples.
-We set ICNN as a potential $\phi_{\theta}$ and MLP with ReLU activations as a transport map $T_{\omega}$.
-During validation, we calculate the differences between the learned $\hat{T}$ and true $T^*$ OT maps: $ \|\hat{T}-T^*\|^2_{L^2({\mathbb{P}})}$ and report them in Fig. \ref{fig-stat}.
+Then, for fixed parametrization of OT maps $T_{\omega}$, the generalization error \eqref{main-thm-ineq} reduces to estimation error (up to additive constant). \\ \textbf{Details.} We consider distributions of dimension $D\!\!=\!\!2,4$ and an OT solver with the quadratic cost \( c(x, y) \!\!=\!\! \|x \!- \!y\|_2^2 \).
+To show the dependence of the convergence rates on the number of available empirical samples $N,M$, we randomly select different numbers of samples (from $10^2$ to $2 \cdot 10^4$) from the source and target datasets, and train the OT solver using these samples.
+We set ICNN as the potential $\phi_{\theta}$ and an MLP with ReLU activations as the transport map $T_{\omega}$.
+During validation, we calculate the differences between the learned $\hat{T}$ and true $T^*$ OT map $ \|\hat{T}-T^*\|^2_{L^2(p)}$ for all choices of $N,\;M$ and report them in Fig. \ref{fig-stat}.
 We plot the error using the logarithmic scale.
 Additionally, we run a linear regression on the logarithms of the error, as well as the logarithms of $N$, $M$.
-Then we plot the resulting line which describes the relationship between these variables in $\log_{10}$-$\log_{10}$ space.
+Then we plot the resulting line, which describes the relationship between these variables in $\log_{10}$-$\log_{10}$ space.

-\textbf{Results} show that the logarithm of the error exhibits approximately linear convergence w.r.t. the logarithm of \( N, M \) (with slope $\lesssim -0.5$).
+\textbf{Results} show that the logarithm of the error exhibits approximately linear convergence w.r.t. the logarithms of \( N, M \) (with slope $\lesssim -0.5$).
 It supports our theoretically derived bounds on the error, see Corollary \ref{corollary-rademacher}.
 Still, we note that the theoretical bounds may not hold in more complex practical setups due to the optimization errors coming from particular optimization procedures which are typically used to train the networks.
+In Appendix \ref{app-baselines}, we report the estimation errors of several trivial {\underline{\textit{baselines.}}} Estimation errors of the OT solver for {\underline{\textit{higher dimensions}} are analyzed in Appendix \ref{app-high-dim}.}

 {